RockRobotic/rock-doc/README.md

-# Rock Robotic docs
+# Rock Robotic Docs

 This is a repo containing all Rock Robotic docs.
 Rock Docs uses [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
 MkDocs is a static site generator geared towards (technical) project documentation.

+Visit the [Rock Robotic](https://rockrobotic.com) site or our [Community](https://community.rockrobotic.com) site for more information.

 # Contributing